b1f6c1c4/gti/README.md

 The default install PREFIX is `/usr/bin`.

-You can change the speed of the car at runtime via `GTI_SPEED`.
+You can change the speed of the car at runtime via `IVM_SPEED`.
 For example:

-    $ GTI_SPEED=2000 gti push # default is 1000
+    $ IVM_SPEED=2000 ivm push # default is 1000

 Usage
 -----

-Try typing `git` really fast, on an unfamiliar keyboard.
+Try typing `vim` really fast, on an unfamiliar keyboard.

 Author and License
 ------------------